spring-guides/gs-integration/README.ftl.md

  * The `twitterTemplate()` method defines a `TwitterTemplate` bean that is injected into the `<twitter:search-inbound-channel-adapter>`.
  * The `oauth2Template()` method defines a Spring Social `OAuth2Template` bean used to obtain a client access token when creating the `TwitterTemplate` bean.

 The `oauth2Template()` method references the `Environment` to get "clientId" and "clientSecret" properties.
-Those properties are ultimately client credentials you are given when you [register your application with Twitter][register-twitter-app].
+Those properties are ultimately client credentials you are given when you [register your application with Twitter][gs-register-twitter-app].
 Fetching them from the `Environment` means you don't have to hardcode them in this configuration class.
 You'll need them when you [run the application](#run), though.

 Finally, notice that `Application` is configured with `@ImportResource` to import the integration plan defined in `/hello/integration.xml`.